Liquid Assets waiting period

 These don’t necessarily need to be justified with receipts, but a list will be needed.

 Applying for a payment

 This information does not constitute legal advice.
-Check with a caseworker for the most up-to-date information.
+Seek qualified professional advice before making decisions about educational, financial, migration or legal matters.
+This information can change from time to time.
+Check for the most up-to-date information.
 Do not accept verbal advice by itself from any source including Centrelink.
 Get a decision in writing.
 Without this subsequent appeals or backdating are at risk.